 From the seller’s standpoint, this appears to be an excellent way to earn money online, particularly if you’re the type who is continually updating stuff.

-Letgo, one of the most renowned Craigslist alternatives, has an image-based structure similar to OfferUp but includes comprehensive search tools that allow you to explore by distance, time from listing, price range, and type.
+Letgo, one of the most renowned Craigslist alternatives, the company have been acquired by OfferUp and it includes comprehensive search tools that allow you to explore by distance, time from listing, price range, and type.

 To use Letgo, you must register an account, however, this allows users to connect without giving your phone number or email account, which is a benefit over many other sites such as Craigslist.
 Additionally, it provides a free app for both purchasing and selling.